 Bake Sticky Gingerbread

-Edited by Pia Marie Villamante, Anonymous, Robbi, Lynn and 3 others
+Edited by Pia Marie Villamante, Robbi, Lynn, Eng and 2 others

 Have napkins on hand when you serve this tea-time treat, as fingers will get gloriously sticky.